UnicoLab/FlowyML/docs/advanced/data-drift.md

 # Data Drift Detection 📉

-UniFlow ensures your models don't rot in production by detecting when live data diverges from training data.
+flowyml ensures your models don't rot in production by detecting when live data diverges from training data.

 > [!NOTE]
 > **What you'll learn**: How to catch "silent failures" where models degrade because the world changed